WairimuMundia/dsc-phase-1-project-v2-4/README.md

 #Handling the NaNs or missing values.
 #Verify that all columns have the appropriate data type.
 #Address any placeholders present.
+****DATA CLEANING
-In the subsequent cells, I will perform data cleaning and ETL for each dataset.
+*In the subsequent cells, I will perform data cleaning and ETL for each dataset.
-#Dealing with missing Values
+**#Dealing with missing Values
-*The initial step involves determining the percentage of missing values in each column of the bomovies_df dataset.
+***The initial step involves determining the percentage of missing values in each column of the bomovies_df dataset.
 Based on the findings, it appears that the bomovies_df dataset has a relatively low proportion of missing values across all columns, except for the foreign_gross column, which has a slightly higher percentage.
 Nevertheless, the foreign_gross column exhibits a significantly higher missing value percentage, nearing 40%.
 I've inferred that these missing values indicate movies that were exclusively distributed domestically and didn't generate revenue from international markets.
 Hence, I've replaced the missing values in the foreign_gross column with 0.
 I additionally substituted missing values in the domestic_gross column with zero, under the assumption that these movies did not generate sales in the domestic market.